 Is Genesis History?
 Bible Study explores Genesis 1–11 to take those who have watched the video Is Genesis History? into a deeper study of the biblical and theological implications.
 Both the video and the Bible study promote the belief that what the Bible conveys is historically accurate and should be read in a literal sense.
 Lessons in this Bible study are taught within the context of the entire Bible to promote a theologically consistent framework for reading all of Scripture.
 The authors contend that scientific evidence supports their understanding of the book of Genesis, so science is also addressed within this study.

 The Is Genesis History?
 Bible Study Leader & Student Materials book is the core of the course.
-It presents the course in six sections along with a video segment that runs up to about 20 minutes for each section.
-(The course is available in physical products as a book and a DVD or as streamed and downloaded files.)
-Titles of the six sections and their video presenters are:
+It presents the course in six sections, each with a video segment that runs about 20 minutes.
+(The course is available in as a softcover book and a DVD or as streamed and downloaded files.)
+The six sections are:

 - "Genesis as a Book of History" with pastor Dr. George Grant